usafa-astro-331/Astro-331X/instructor_setup/README.md

   - You may also want a robust git GUI.
 My favorite is Sourcetree* (https://sourcetreeapp.com/?v=win).
 It’s free, but requires an account from atlassian/bitbucket to activate.

 - Arduino IDE (`winget install ArduinoSA.IDE.stable`)
-- arduino-cli (`winget install arduinosa.cli1) a scriptable command line tool to manage arduino boards and libraries
-  - the commands required to update arduino are scripted as `computer_environment/update_arduino.bat` and in each lab’s folder as `install_libraries.bat`.
 - bash (linux command line)—execute some shell scripts
   - to get a bash terminal on windows, install ubuntu from the windows store.
 You can do this from the windows command line: `winget install 9PDXGNCFSCZV`

-- onshape (browser-based: https://www.onshape.com/en/) CAD software—good for collaboration; free academic license available
-- ultimaker cura* (https://ultimaker.com/software/ultimaker-cura/#links) slicer software to convert 3D parts into a printer toolpath

 ## documentation

 Documentation is written in markdown.
 Markdown is a simple markup language that still displays nicely in a text editor if necessary.

 Instructions for each lab are found in that folder’s `README.md`.
 Github automatically display’s the contents of that file when you view the folder online.

 Images can be added to the markdown file using relative paths, and then they will display locally and online at github.